SAP-samples/btp-setup-automator/docs/generated/btpsa-usecase-properties-services-items-allof-1-then-allof-58-then.md

 ## name

-Process Integration Runtime: Provides access to SAP Business Technology Platform Integration runtime (integration flows) and APIs.
+Process Integration Runtime: Provides access to the integration flow endpoints and public APIs of the Cloud Integration capability of Integration Suite.
+You need this service instance only if you want to execute the integration flows or access Cloud Integration resources via APIs.

 `name`